hazelcast/hazelcast-jdbc/README.md

 </dependency>
 ```

-## Documentation

-The implementation class of `java.sql.Driver` is `com.hazelcast.jdbc.Driver` and it's registered automatically.

 ## Connection URL
 The format of the URL must have the following structure, parts in `[]` are optional:
 ```